pykale/transparentML/content/00-prereq/quiz-sum-ref.md

 ## Summary

 In this topic, you learned:
-- Basic linear algebra and matrix operations
+- Basic linear algebra and matrix operations.
-- Basic Python syntax
+- Basic Python syntax.
-- Using `numpy` and `pandas` packages to perform basic matrix operations and data analysis
+- Using `numpy` and `pandas` packages to perform basic matrix operations and data analysis.
-- Using `matplotlib` package to plot graphics
+- Using `matplotlib` package to plot graphics.

+Now you have all the core skills you need to move on to primary course!

 ## References and further reading